Spider Vein Treatment In San Antonio

 What Can I Expect After My Sclerotherapy Treatment?

-During your consultation with one of our Vascular Surgeons specialists, they will perform a thorough evaluation of your veins’ condition and discuss your medical history with you.
+During your consultation with one of our vascular surgeon specialists at VASC, they will perform a thorough evaluation of your vein condition and discuss your medical history with you.
 Based on this information, they will determine if sclerotherapy is the best treatment option for you.